Clara Schumann: "War of the Romantics"

 Brahms secretly held Wagner's music in high esteem, and eventually publicly praised Liszt's works as well.
 Several of the proponents and signers of the manifesto, including Joachim, relented and joined the "other side".
-The controversy eventually died down, but Clara Schumann remained steadfast in her disapproval of the New German School's music during her lifetime.
+The controversy eventually died down, but Clara Schumann remained steadfast in her disapproval of the New German School's music.

 Legacy

 Impact during her lifetime

 Although Schumann was not widely recognized as a composer for many years after her death, she had a lasting effect as a pianist.
 Trained by her father to play by ear and memorize, she gave public performances from memory as early as age thirteen, a fact noted as exceptional by her reviewers.
 She was one of the first pianists to perform from memory, making it the standard for concerts.
 She was also instrumental in changing the kind of program expected of concert pianists.
 In her early career, before her marriage, she played the customary bravura pieces designed to showcase the artist's technique, often in the form of arrangements or variations on popular themes from operas, written by virtuosos such as Thalberg, Herz, or Henselt.
 As it was customary to play one's own compositions, she included at least one of her own works in every program, such as Variations on a Theme by Bellini (Op.
 8) and the popular Scherzo (Op.
 10).
 However, as she became a more independent artist, her repertoire contained mainly music by leading composers.

 Schumann influenced pianists through her teaching, which emphasized expression and a singing tone, with technique subordinated to the intentions of the composer.
 One of her students, Mathilde Verne, carried her teaching to England where she taught, among others, Solomon.
-Another of her students, Carl Friedberg, carried the tradition to the Juilliard School in America, where his students included Nina Simone, Malcolm Frager and Bruce Hungerford.
+Another of her students, Carl Friedberg, carried the tradition to the Juilliard School in America, where his students included Nina Simone, Malcolm Frager, and Bruce Hungerford.

 She was also instrumental in getting the works of Robert Schumann recognized, appreciated and added to the repertoire.
 She promoted his works tirelessly throughout her life.